-They cover areas like- Marriage, divorce, maintenance, inheritance, adoption and succession of property.
-It is based on the premise that there is necessarily no connection between religion and personal law in a civilized society.
+They cover areas like- Marriage, divorce, maintenance, inheritance, adoption and succession of the property.
+It is based on the premise that there is no connection between religion and law in modern civilization.

 Historical perspective – The debate for a uniform civil code dates back to the colonial period in India.

-- The Lex Loci Report of October 1840- It stressed the importance and necessity of uniformity in codification of Indian law, relating to crimes, evidences and contract.
+- The Lex Loci Report of October 1840- It stressed the importance and necessity of uniformity in the codification of Indian law, relating to crimes, evidence and contract.
 But, it also recommended that personal laws of Hindus and Muslims should be kept outside such codification.

-- Queen’s 1859 Proclamation- It promised absolute non-interference in religious matters.
+- The Queen’s 1859 Proclamation- It promised absolute non-interference in religious matters.

 So while criminal laws were codified and became common for the whole country, personal laws continue to be governed by separate codes for different communities.